 APPEAL AND REVIEW

-The Board of Trustees of the Fountaindale Public Library District will review the Computer Use Policy and regulations periodically and reserves the right to amend them at any time.
-The Board authorizes the Library Director to waive regulations under appropriate circumstances.
+The Board of Trustees of the Fountaindale Public Library District will review the Computer Use policy and regulations periodically and reserves the right to amend them at any time.
+The Board authorizes the Executive Director to waive regulations under appropriate circumstances.
 The Executive Director is the chief person empowered to make decisions regarding the availability and use of the public computers.
-The Executive Director has delegated authority to approve 3rd Floor Small Computer Lab usage to the Adult and Teen Services Department staff in accordance with the Meeting Room Policy.